SSWConsulting/SSW.Rules.Content/rules/handle-redirects/rule.md

 ---
 type: rule
-title: Do you know you to handle redirects?
+title: Do You Know How to Handle Redirects?
 seoDescription: Upgrade your website seamlessly with efficient redirects using Cloudflare Workers or Azure Front Door to preserve SEO and traffic during the migration